EthanHazel/flaredfolders/README.md

 If you're interested in contributing translations, consider reading our guide on how to [here!](https://github.com/EthanHazel/flaredfolders)

 In short, we use JSON files inside of the `locales` directory in the `src` folder to handle translations.
 That means that all you need to do is create a new JSON file with the same structure as the existing ones, and fill it in with the translated text.
 Everything else is handled automatically from there.

+## 📜 License

+Flared Folders is licensed under the GPLv3 license.
+You can read more about it here.

 ---